Solana Trading

 Token research tools

-Your bot has access to these tools for Solana token research before and independent of trading:
+Your Hub agent has access to these tools for Solana token research before and independent of trading:

 Pending vs immediate execution

 By default, the trading_solana_jupiter_swap tool runs in plan mode (submit: false).
-In plan mode the bot:
+In plan mode the agent:

-When submit: true is set — either by your confirmation in chat or by an automation rule with autoApprove enabled — the engine signs and broadcasts the transaction immediately.
+When submit: true is set through an authorized confirmation or rule/profile path, the engine signs and broadcasts the transaction immediately.
 Once submitted, Solana transactions cannot be cancelled.

 Example trade flow: buying BONK with 50 USDC

-Here is what happens end-to-end when you type "buy 50 USDC of BONK" in chat:
+Here is what happens end-to-end when you ask an agent to buy 50 USDC of BONK:

-1. Token resolution — Your bot searches for BONK's mint address using trading_solana_jupiter_tokens_search.
+- Token resolution — The agent searches for BONK's mint address using

-2. Quotetrading_solana_jupiter_quote returns the expected BONK output, route details, and price impact at current market conditions.
+trading_solana_jupiter_quotereturns the expected BONK output, route details, and price impact at current market conditions. - Pre-trade report —

-5. Summary in chat — Your bot shows you the quote, platform fee, slippage, and BONK's RugCheck risk level.
+- Summary — The agent flow shows you the quote, platform fee, slippage, and BONK's RugCheck risk level.

-7. Executiontrading_solana_jupiter_swap is called with submit: true.
-The engine constructs the Jupiter swap transaction and signs it with your custodial wallet's private key.
+trading_solana_jupiter_swapis called withsubmit: true.
+The engine constructs the Jupiter swap transaction and signs it with your custodial wallet's private key. - On-chain verification — The engine monitors the submitted transaction until it is confirmed or marked for follow-up.

 Order constraints (P3 policy)